John Coltrane: Awards and honors

 In 1965, Coltrane was inducted into the Down Beat Jazz Hall of Fame.
-In 1972, A Love Supreme was certified gold by the RIAA for selling over half a million copies in Japan.
+In 1972, A Love Supreme was certified gold by JASRAC for selling over half a million copies in Japan.
 This album was certified gold in the United States in 2001.
 In 1982 he was awarded a posthumous Grammy for Best Jazz Solo Performance on the album Bye Bye Blackbird, and in 1997 he was awarded the Grammy Lifetime Achievement Award.
 In 2002, scholar Molefi Kete Asante named him one of his 100 Greatest African Americans.
 He was awarded a special Pulitzer Prize in 2007 citing his "masterful improvisation, supreme musicianship and iconic centrality to the history of jazz."
 He was inducted into the North Carolina Music Hall of Fame in 2009.

 A former home, the John Coltrane House in Philadelphia, was designated a National Historic Landmark in 1999.
 His last home, the John Coltrane Home in the Dix Hills district of Huntington, New York, where he resided from 1964 until his death, was added to the National Register of Historic Places on June 29, 2007.
-Their son Ravi, named after Ravi Shankar, is also a saxophonist.

-The parent company of Impulse!, from 1965 to 1979 known as ABC Records, purged much of its unreleased material in the 1970s.
+French drummer, composer and singer Christian Vander, founder of the band Magma, regards Coltrane as his greatest musical inspiration, and dedicated his 2011 album John Coltrane L'Homme Suprême to him as a tribute.

+In media

-An early documentary on Jazz was made in 1990 by fellow musician Robert Palmer, called The World According to John Coltrane.
+A documentary on Jazz was made in 1990 by fellow musician Robert Palmer, called The World According to John Coltrane.

 Chasing Trane: The John Coltrane Documentary, is a 2016 American film directed by John Scheinfeld.
-Narrated by Denzel Washington, the film chronicles the life of Coltrane in his own words and includes interviews with such admirers as Wynton Marsalis, Sonny Rollins, Bill Clinton, and Cornel West.